chrisboyd/mapchat-microservices/README.md

 Note: open a terminal window for each directory (parent-project, spring-eureka-server/target, spring-eureka-zuul/target and spring-eureka-map/target).

 Note: Wait for each run to complete before the starting the next, server must be loaded before zuul can start and zuul must be loaded before any following microservices can be run.

+Note: You need to install maven and add it to your path in order for mvn command to work

 1. In directory 'parent-project'
 2. Run 'mvn install on cmd line', this will build the eureka-server, zuul and map-service
 3. In directory 'spring-eureka-server/target'